Samsung Galaxy Note 8

 The Galaxy Note 8 has, Of Course, adopted the tall and skinny proportions of this year’s phones, which is at once fantastic for grip on such a large device.
 This large phone is easier to wrap your hands around.
 The Note 8 is Samsung’s biggest flagship although it’s only ever so slightly larger than the Galaxy S8 Plus.

 The main difference is that the Galaxy Note 8 looks more squarish with corners that are less rounded than on the Galaxy S8 or S8 Plus.
-This form factor makes it an ideal writing surface and makes room down side for the cavity that houses the Note 8 defining feature a Stylus called the S-Pen.
-Otherwise, it’s the same all glass phone with curved sides that give the impression of a display that doesn’t have either a start for an end from all angles.
+This form factor makes it an ideal writing surface and makes room downside of the cavity that houses the Note 8 defining feature a Stylus called the S-Pen.
+Otherwise, it’s the same all-glass phone with curved sides that give the impression of a display that doesn’t have either a start for an end from all angles.
 There’s no denying that this is a good-looking phone and while we like the look of the Galaxy S8 Better.
 The Galaxy Note 8 is still one of the best looking phones you can buy today.

 Key Features: –